|

 was transformed from a restaurant to a nightclub called Korky's (after a character in a children's

-comic, Korky the Cat) in 1972, and until recently it was known as Curshaw's.
+comic, Korky the Cat) in 1972, and then it was known as Curshaw's.

 In later form it was